sbstjn/serverless-analytics/README.md

 ## Tracking

-Basically, tracking is nothing more than sending a HTTP request to the API with a set of payload information *(currently `url`, `date`, `name`, and a `website` id)*.
+Basically, tracking is nothing more than sending a HTTP request to the API with a set of payload information *(currently `url`, `date`, `name`, and a `websiteId`)*.
 Normally you would have an additional non-JS fallback, like an image e.g., but a simple `fetch` call does the job for now:

 ```js
 fetch(